 Alison Law Solicitors respects your privacy and is committed to protecting your personal data.
 This Privacy Notice will inform you as to how we look after your personal data when you visit our website (regardless of where you visit it from) and tell you about your privacy rights and how the law protects you.
-We are required to comply with the law governing the management and storage of personal data and sensitive personal data, which is outlined in the General Data Protection Regulation 2016 (GDPR) and the Data Protection Act.
+We are required to comply with the law governing the management and storage of personal data and sensitive personal data, which is outlined in the Data Protection, Privacy and Electronic Communications (Amendments etc) (EU Exit) Regulations 2019 (UK GDPR) and the Data Protection Act.

 - Who controls your data and How to Complain